TouK/nussknacker-scenario-examples-library/README.md

 - `NU_DESIGNER_ADDRESS` - it contains the address (with port) of the Designer API.
 It's used to import and deploy scenarios and for Nu configuration reloading.
 You should always configure one.
+- `NU_DESIGNER_USER` - username used to authenticate with the Designer API when importing/deploying scenarios and reloading configuration
+- `NU_DESIGNER_PASSWORD` - password used to authenticate with the Designer API when importing/deploying scenarios and reloading configuration
 - `NU_REQUEST_RESPONSE_OPEN_API_SERVICE_ADDRESS` - it contains the address (with port) of the server which exposes Request-Response scenarios.
 You will need it when you want to run Request-Response scenario example using the library with requests generator.
 - `KAFKA_ADDRESS` - it contains the address (With port) of a Kafka service.
 You will need it when you want to run streaming examples